|

 the music industry, no wonder it’s stuffed.
 I watch The Shud

 on Long Way to the Top it was embarrassing, what a joke what a con.
+Lindsay, Peter, Tim and Nigel have the tall poppy

 syndrome.
 It’s freaky that Tim Gaze and Nigel Macara are so